 - The cohort high school dropout rate is 6.1%

-- The graduation rate for Giles County youth is 92.8%
+- The graduation rate for Giles County youth dropped to 85.7% in 2022

-- The teen STD rate in Giles County is now 16.2, a 19% increase over the previous year’s rate
+- The teen STD rate in Giles County is now 19.1, an increase over the previous year’s rate of 13.3

 The life prospects for these youth without a targeted, comprehensive intervention are very clear.
 Children who grow up with only one biological parent are approximately twice as likely to drop out of high school as those children who grow up with both parents.
 Only 63% of teenagers who give birth before the age of 18 graduate from high school or receive their GED.
 A high school dropout earns roughly $8,000 less each year than a high school graduate and is eight times more likely to be incarcerated.
 Our Club typically serves some of the MOST at-risk youth in the county.
 Many of our Club members face the combined challenges of poverty, growing up without one or both of their parents, and living in neighborhoods plagued by drugs and gang violence.

 The Club addresses these needs by providing youth with quality programming facilitated by trained, caring staff members targeted to three priority outcome areas: Academic Success, Healthy Lifestyles, and Good Character & Citizenship.
 All of our programs are designed to accomplish three key goals for our youth: